Sources and methods - Quarterly

 Quarterly volume measures are derived by the output indicator method.

-A range of individual taxes and subsidies on products is used to extrapolate supply and use benchmarks for taxes on products and subsidies on products.
+A range of individual taxes and subsidies on products is used to extrapolate supply-use benchmarks for taxes on products and subsidies on products.
 Taxes include the Goods and Services Tax (GST), gambling taxes, insurance taxes, excises on petroleum, import duties and tobacco and alcohol taxes.
 Subsidies include those payable under the Fuel Tax Credits scheme, as well as subsidies payable to bus, tram and rail operators.

 Current price estimates are sourced from the annual Government Finance Statistics dataset and are smoothed evenly across the four quarters of the year to which they relate.
 Constant price estimates are obtained from the quarterly household final consumption expenditure dataset, with the exception of import duties, which are mainly sourced from the International Trade in Goods and Services dataset.
 When calculating GST in constant prices, consumption categories which are exempt from GST (e.g. raw food) are excluded from the calculation.
 GST relating to the purchase of dwellings is included.